nnolan/dotfiles/README.md

 # Mostly Nvim stuffs

-Install iTerm2 if you don't have it, Neovim, Ripgrep and Node with homebrew.
+Install iTerm2 if you don't have it, Neovim, Ripgrep, Golang and Node with homebrew.

 ```bash
 brew install --cask iterm2